EmuDeck/emudeck.github.io/docs/blog/posts/emulationstation-de-update.md

 One major change with the update is that the configuration directory has been changed from `.emulationstation` to `ES-DE`.
 This change means that in order to start using EmulationStation-DE again, you will have to rename this folder.

-For a quick way to do that, open the EmuDeck application, visit the Manage Emulators page, click EmulationStation-DE, click EmulationStation-DE, and click Reset Configuration.
+For a quick way to do rename this folder, open the EmuDeck application, visit the Manage Emulators page, click EmulationStation-DE, click EmulationStation-DE, and click Reset Configuration.
 This fix only works for SteamOS/Linux users at the moment.
 A hotfix is on its way for Windows users.

-In the meantime, Windows users can simply rename the `.emulationstation` folder to `ES-DE`.
+In the meantime, Windows users can manually apply this hotfix.
+Simply rename the `.emulationstation` folder to `ES-DE`.
 This folder can be found in the below path:

 `%USERPROFILE%\emudeck\EmulationStation-DE\.emulationstation`